Reviews You Can Rely On

 We found that flowing water sources are the easiest to collect from, followed by lakes and ponds.
 Shallow, non-flowing sources are a little difficult to collect from using the bag system as you need to be able to scoop it up from the source.
 In this case, you could use the straw to sip at it if needed.

-Overall, the set-up is pretty straightforward.
-It typically took us about thirty seconds to set up for both squeeze and immediate filtration.
+Overall, the setup is pretty straightforward.
+Setting up for both squeeze and immediate filtration typically took about thirty seconds.
 We view this system as simple and easy to use.

 Ease of Filtration

-The filtration rate is pretty amazing on the trail.
-Simply set-up your system by collecting some water, then squeeze it through the filter.
-The filtration process, when using the bag system, takes a little bit of patience and a firm grip.
-Other then that, it's pretty darn easy.
+The filtration rate on the trail is pretty amazing.
+Simply set up your system by collecting water, then squeeze it through the filter.
+The filtration process takes a little patience and a firm grip when using the bag system.
+Other than that, it's pretty darn easy.

-This filtration system has a large amount of surface area that enables a consistent and fast flow that makes getting water easy.
+This filtration system has a large surface area that enables a consistent and fast flow, making getting water easy.
 Drinking right through it provides a sufficient drink in just seconds.
-During our squeeze filtration tests, it only took about 40 seconds to filter one liter of water, which is significantly faster than other Sawyer products that are smaller, without the advantage of a higher surface area.
+During our squeeze filtration tests, it only took about 40 seconds to filter one liter of water, which is significantly faster than other Sawyer products that are smaller without the advantage of a higher surface area.

-sawyer squeeze backpacking water filter review - the flow rate is decent, offering a liter of water in under a...
+sawyer squeeze - the flow rate is decent, offering a liter of water in under a...

 The flow rate is decent, offering a liter of water in under a minute!
 Great flow for on-trail filtration.
 If you drink right from the filter, it is instantaneous water!